Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Introduction

-Many quantum computing architectures leverage direct qubit coupling as a design strategy to simplify engineering and minimize decoherence channels, particularly in solid-state systems such as superconducting qubits~\cite{Strauch2003,Yamamoto2003,Deng2017,wei2024native} and spin qubits in quantum dots~\cite{Loss1998,Burkard1999,Yoshinaga2021}.
+In many quantum computing architectures, direct and always-on qubit couplings are often used to simplify engineering and minimize decoherence channels, particularly in solid-state systems such as superconducting qubits~\cite{Strauch2003,Yamamoto2003,Deng2017,wei2024native} and spin qubits in quantum dots~\cite{Loss1998,Burkard1999,Yoshinaga2021}.
 However, this approach introduces a fundamental challenge: always-on inter-qubit interactions create unavoidable crosstalk~\cite{Heinz2022,Seedhouse2021}, which can be a key issue in the scaling up of qubit processors.
-Even advanced tunable coupler designs struggle to completely eliminate these interactions, as the off/on ratio remains fundamentally limited.
-To achieve high-fidelity gates in qubit arrays, it is necessary to eliminate the impact of these unwanted couplings on both the operating and idle qubits during single-qubit operations.
-Numerous strategies have been proposed to mitigate qubit crosstalk~\cite{Kestner2020Robust,YJHai2024robust,deng2021correcting,Zhou2023,Watanabe2024,Kestneralwayson2020,Kanaar2022Cartan,Kestner2023neuralnetworkdesigned,Kestner2023PRB,Kestner2022filterfunctions}, yet most rely on computationally intensive numerical optimization.
-Recent studies~\cite{YJHai2024robust,Watanabe2024} treat interactions as small perturbations around zero and mitigate crosstalk by analytically designing noise-resistant quantum gates.
+This can be a challenge even for tunable coupler designs as they also struggle to completely eliminate these interactions because of the fundamentally limited off/on ratio.
+In such always-on architectures, single-qubit gates are no longer the easy case: they must actively undo the very interaction that two-qubit gates exploit as a resource, making their control problem often as demanding as entangling-gate design.
+To achieve high-fidelity gates in qubit arrays, it is therefore necessary to eliminate the impact of these unwanted couplings on both the operating and idle qubits during single-qubit operations.
+Numerous strategies have been proposed to mitigate qubit crosstalk~\cite{Kestner2020Robust,YJHai2024robust,Zhou2023,Watanabe2024,Kanaar2022Cartan,Kestner2023neuralnetworkdesigned,Kestner2023PRB,Kestner2022filterfunctions,hai2025scalable}, yet most rely on computationally intensive numerical optimization.
+Recent studies~\cite{YJHai2024robust,hai2025geometric,Watanabe2024} treat interactions as small perturbations around zero and mitigate crosstalk by analytically designing noise-resistant quantum gates.
 However, quantum systems can operate in regimes of always-on, nonzero couplings that exceed perturbative approximations.
-The field demands a general and analytical framework that deepens our understanding of how couplings impact qubit dynamics, offering a pathway for adaptive control strategies that can suppress crosstalk and simultaneously enhance noise robustness.
+The field demands a general and analytical theoretical framework to describe how couplings impact qubit dynamics, enabling suppression of crosstalk and improvement of gate fidelity through better gate implementation schemes.